Peter-Noble/Peter-Noble.github.io/_posts/2017-03-01-crowdMaster.markdown

 ---
 CrowdMaster is a project that originated from my Computing A level project (2014).
 Since then it has continued to grow in scope.
 At its heart is a fuzzy logic agent based system and a procedural node based agent placement system.

 CrowdMaster is now developed by [John Roper] and myself.
-I mainly concentrate on the core simulation and agent generation code while John focusses on UI, utilities, website and releases.
+I mainly concentrate on the core simulation and agent generation code while John focusses on UI, utilities, website and releases although there is a lot of crossover and collaboration.
 We're also been supported by a number of other developers and artists and in particular [Theory Studios].

-[Official website]

-[Github]
+Please see the [Official website] and the [Github] page for more details.

+#### Indepth discussions about aspects of CrowdMaster

+<a href="/cm/formations/"> Dynamic Formations </a>

+<a href="/cm/collisionPrediction/"> Collision Prediction </a>

+<a href="/cm/pathFollowing/"> Path Following </a>

+<a href="/cm/agentGeneration/"> Agent Generation </a>

+<a href="/cm/octree/"> Octrees</a>

+#### Video examples

 <iframe src="https://www.youtube.com/embed/m0zP3IMTmAU" class="embed-content" allowfullscreen="allowfullscreen" mozallowfullscreen="mozallowfullscreen" msallowfullscreen="msallowfullscreen" oallowfullscreen="oallowfullscreen" webkitallowfullscreen="webkitallowfullscreen"></iframe>